ibm-cloud-docs/assistant/web-chat-basics.md

     The locale you specify for the web chat does not impact the syntax of dates and times that are returned by the underlying skill.
     {: note}

-1. To change only the language of the hard-coded English phrases, use the `instance.updateLanguagePack()` method.
+1. To change only the language of the hardcoded English phrases, use the `instance.updateLanguagePack()` method.

     For more information, see [Instance methods](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#languages){: external}.